Statistical Inference I (7.5 hp)

 The lecture will be entirely based on the following textbook

 but will be selected and structured to meet specific needs of the course in its time schedule and format.
-Having also the second volume of this textbook can be beneficial for further studies of the principles of modern statistics but is not necessary for understanding the material of this course.
+Having also the second volume of this textbook can be beneficial for further studies of the principles of modern statistics, but is not necessary for understanding the material of this course.

 Detailed schedule

-1 Small Seminar Room, EC1-353 and online - Zoom Friday, November 10, 13:15-15:00 Introduction -- Data, models, parameters, and statistics, Bayesian set-up.
+1 EC1-353 , online - Zoom Thursday, Feb 13, 13:15-17:00 Introduction -- Data, models, parameters, and statistics, Bayesian set-up.
 Sections 1.1, 1.2, and 1.3 of the textbook.
-Lecture 1 Slides and Lecture 2 Slides 1.1.1, 1.1.3, 1.1.4, 1.1.6, 1.1.9, 1.2.3, 1.2.6, 1.2.11, 1.2.12, 1.2.14, 1.2.15, Due on the 24th of November
+Lecture 1 Slides and Lecture 2 Slides 1.1.1, 1.1.3, 1.1.4, 1.1.6, 1.1.9, 1.2.3, 1.2.6, 1.2.11, 1.2.12, 1.2.14, 1.2.15,

-Friday, November 10, 15:15-17:00 Sufficiency and exponential Families, Maximum likelihood estimation Sections 1.5 and 1.6 of the textbook, Sections 2.2-4 of the textbook Lecture 3 Slides and Lecture 4 Slides 1.5.2, 1.5.3, 1.5.7, 1.5.15, 1.5.16, 1.6.2, 1.6.5, 2.2.10, 2.2.11, 2.2.12, 2.2.14, 2.2.15, 2.2.16a, 2.4.1, 2.4.2, 2.4.4, 2.4.5, Due on 24th of November
+Friday, Feb 14, 9:15-12:00 Sufficiency and exponential Families, Maximum likelihood estimation Sections 1.5 and 1.6 of the textbook, Sections 2.2-4 of the textbook Lecture 3 Slides and Lecture 4 Slides 1.5.2, 1.5.3, 1.5.7, 1.5.15, 1.5.16, 1.6.2, 1.6.5, 2.2.10, 2.2.11, 2.2.12, 2.2.14, 2.2.15, 2.2.16a, 2.4.1, 2.4.2, 2.4.4, 2.4.5,

-2 Small Seminar Room, EC1-353 and online - Zoom Thursday, November 16, 13:15-15:00 General theory of estimation.
-Section 3.4 of the textbook Lecture 5 Slides 3.4.1, 3.4.5ac, 3.4.10, 3.4.11, 3.4.12, Due on the 15th of December
+2 EC1-353 , online - Zoom Thursday, March 6, 13:15-16:00 General theory of estimation.
+Consistency and efficiency.
+Section 3.4 and Section 5.2.2, of the textbook Lecture 5 Slides 3.4.1, 3.4.5ac, 3.4.10, 3.4.11, 3.4.12,

-Friday, November 17, 10:15-12:00 Uniformly most powerful tests, Confidence regions.
-Sections 4.3-5 of the text Lecture 7 Slides and Lecture 8 Slides 4.3.1, 4.3.2, 4.3.4, 4.3.6, 4.4.1, 4.4.5, 4.4.6, 4.4.10, 4.4.14, 4.5.1, 4.5.2, 4.5.12, Due on the 15th of December
+Friday, March 7, 9:15-12:00 Testing hypothesis and the Neyman-Pearson lemma.
+Uniformly most powerful tests, Confidence regions.
+Section 4.1-2, Sections 4.3-5 of the text Lecture 6 Slides Lecture 7 Slides and Lecture 8 Slides 4.1.1, 4.1.3, 4.1.4, 4.1.5, 4.1.6, 4.2.2, 4.2.3, 4.2.8, 4.2.9, 4.3.1, 4.3.2, 4.3.4, 4.3.6, 4.4.1, 4.4.5, 4.4.6, 4.4.10, 4.4.14, 4.5.1, 4.5.2, 4.5.12,

-3 Small Seminar Room EC1-353 online - Zoom Friday, November 24, 10:15-12:00 Frequentist and Bayesian formulations, Prediction intervals Section 4.7, Section 1.2, Section 1.6.3, Section 4.8 of the text Lecture 9 Slides and Lecture 10 Slides 4.7.1, 4.7.2, 4.7.3, 4.7.4ab,4.8.1, 4.8.2, 4.8.3 Due on the 15th of December
+3 EC1-353 , online - Zoom Thursday, March 13, 9:15-12:00 Frequentist and Bayesian formulations, Prediction intervals Section 4.7, Section 1.2, Section 1.6.3, Section 4.8 of the text Lecture 9 Slides and Lecture 10 Slides 4.7.1, 4.7.2, 4.7.3, 4.7.4ab,4.8.1, 4.8.2, 4.8.3

-Friday, November 24, 13:15-14:00 Likelihood ratio procedures, Asymptotical Consistency, Discussion Section 4.9.1-4 Section 5.2.1 Lecture 11 Slides Some comments and tips
+Thursday, March 13, 13:15-16:00 Likelihood ratio procedures, Asymptotical Consistency, Discussion Section 4.9.1-4 Section 5.2.1 Lecture 11 Slides Some comments and tips

 4 TBA The Delta Method with Applications TBA TBA